How To Quickly Manage Change

 The above disastrous example highlights the importance of knowing the thresholds, testing the boundaries, and adhering to such limitation.
 The consequences can be profound.

 It is certainly hard to correlate what we experience in our daily jobs as project managers to the event that occurred on January 28, 1986.
-However, it does allow us to reflect on the importance of setting and respecting thresholds and limits within what we do as project managers.
+However, it does allow us to reflect on the importance of setting and respecting thresholds and reporting project activity against them within what we do as project managers.

 Thresholds and Project Change Control